mehul2312/Chocolate-House/README.md

 - `templates`: it contains index.html for basic frontend.
 - Database is automatically initialized with sample data , which is given in the code.

-## Some of the features and practices used

-1. Code Organization
-2. Error Handling
-3. Database and Constraints
-4. Documentation